creack/tagtype/README.md

 # Note

 - If the `tt` tag is not present or if the value is nil, the field is skipped.
-- You should not use that package.
+- Made for fun after the GopherCon 2015 talk from @3rf and @shelman.
+You should not use that package.